portworx/workflow-image-scan/README.md

 The main goal this workflow is to:

-1. call Lacework scanner action ([lacework/lw-scanner-action](https://github.com/lacework/lw-scanner-action)) for the input images,
+1. Call Lacework scanner action ([lacework/lw-scanner-action](https://github.com/lacework/lw-scanner-action)) for the input images.
-2. builds a scan result summary section and adds it to the end of the Actions run page,
+2. Build a scan result summary section and add it to the end of the Actions run page.
-3. adds a comment into the pull request containing the scan results in short form.
+3. Add a comment into the pull request containing the scan results in short form.

 ## Usage